luvnft/bitcoinr/_pages/runs/1-bern.md

 author_profile: true
 ---

-My first bitcoin run was in Bern, the city I ❤️ and have been living in for six and half years now.
+First bitcoin run was in Bern, the city I ❤️ and have been living in for six and half years now.
  It took me around 53 minutes for around 7 km - complete details 👇 :

 <figure class="image">